tayloraswift/swift-unidoc/Guides/Quickstart.md

 It is theoretically possible to run Unidoc without Docker, but Docker makes it much easier to do so, because you will not need to (directly) manage a local [MongoDB](https://mongodb.com) deployment.

-## Differences between DocC and Unidoc

-To manage expectations, there are a few key differences between DocC and Unidoc workflows to keep in mind.

-### Shared database

-Unlike DocC, Unidoc is specifically designed for multi-project use cases.

-Although you *can* have a separate database for each project, it is usually easier to set up a single deployment per machine, with documentation that is added and updated as needed.

-### Not a package plugin

-DocC is a package plugin, which means you “install” it by adding it as a dependency to your `Package.swift` and invoke it through SPM.
-Unidoc is a toolchain and you invoke it directly on an SPM project, like `swift build`.
-Unlike DocC, Unidoc has no project footprint.

-### Not Swiftinit

-A local Unidoc server is not [Swiftinit](https://swiftinit.org) and it does not have access to Swiftinit’s package database.
-If you want to have a local Swiftinit-like experience, you need to populate your local Unidoc server with your packages and the packages they depend on.

 ## Setting up a local database